Holographic View of Mixed-State Symmetry-Protected Topological Phases in Open Quantum Systems: Dimension reduction between 3d HOTSC and 2d intrisic mSPT with hinge modes

 Having seen that the bulk is gapped we can consider surface boundaries normal to the $z$-directions.
 On such boundaries there exist gapless fermionic modes with vanishing chirality which can subsequently be gapped by turning on a surface coupling.
 Finally, on the y-hinges, the fermions $\chi^{ 1}_{L}$, $\chi^3_{ R}$, $\chi^4_{R}$, $\chi^{ 5}_{L}$, $\chi^7_{R}$, and $\chi^8_{R}$ are gapless.
 Hence, there are 4 chiral Majorana modes with ($c=2$ chiral central charge) at each y-hinge.

-In our previous work\cite{may2022interaction}, we demonstrated that a 2d TSC with a 1-foliated subsystem fermion parity symmetry along the y-row has a minimal central charge of \(c=4\) at the edge, consisting of eight chiral Majorana modes.
-Therefore, the surface theory with a chiral central charge of \(c=2\) at each y-hinge cannot be realized in 2d system thermal equilibrium.
+In Ref. \cite{may2022interaction}, the authors demonstrated that a 2d TSC with a 1-foliated subsystem fermion parity symmetry along the $y$-row has a minimal central charge of \(c=4\) at the edge, consisting of eight chiral Majorana modes.
+Therefore, the surface theory with a chiral central charge of \(c=2\) at each $y$-hinge cannot be realized in 2d system thermal equilibrium.